 To enjoy creamy and healthy yogurt, you should keep in mind the below tips and advice:

-- Minimize leaving yogurt outside the fridge or freezer: Only the refrigerator or freezer can provide a great condition for the yogurt to last well; otherwise, the yogurt will go bad quickly.
+- Minimize leaving yogurt outside the fridge or freezer: Some may wonder if they should freeze their Greek yogurt.
+Well, the refrigerator or freezer can provide a great condition for the yogurt to last well, even Greek yogurt.

 - Always spoon out when eating yogurt: Do not be lazy to hold a whole yogurt package and eat because it can spoil the leftovers.
 Instead, you should spoon out the amount of yogurt you want, put it in a separate dish or bowl, and enjoy.